mbrowniebytes/yii2-clean-vendors/README.md

 Usage
 -----
+To use this extension, add the following code in your application configuration (console.php):

+'controllerMap' => [
+    'clean-assets' => [
+        'class' => 'mbrowniebytes\yii2cleanvendors\CleanVendorsController',
+    ],
+],

-To use this extension, call it from the command line
+Then call the extension from the command line

 ```
 /path/yii> php yii clean-vendors